Earnoo/ML4022KNTU/README.md

 Course materials, including lecture notes, assignments, and additional resources, will be provided through the course portal.
 Students are encouraged to regularly check the portal for updates and announcements.

-## GitHub Repository

-The TA's GitHub repository contains additional code examples, project templates, and useful resources to assist students in their learning journey.
-Visit the repository at [TA GitHub](https://github.com/earno).

 ## Contact Information

-For any questions or concerns regarding the course, please contact Dr. Aliyari during office hours or reach out to the TA via the GitHub repository.

-We look forward to a productive and engaging semester!